 With that in mind, all records that are being modified in the primary database will automatically get an additional 14-bytes as a side effect of turning on Readable Secondaries.
-Now, you might be thinking, “14 bytes isn’t all that bad, is it?”
+Now, you might be thinking: “14 bytes isn’t all that bad, is it?”
 Think again.
 A 100 byte row will grow by 14% once you make some modifications on it.
 Think about what that will do to your pages – index page splits that may cause index fragmentation or the allocation of a new data page if there isn’t enough space on the data page where the record is being stored.
-This also affects the amount of transaction log records that get sent to the secondary replicas and, therefore, affect the failover time which affects the overall recovery point objective and recovery time objective (RPO/RTO.)
+This also affects the amount of transaction log records that get sent to the secondary replicas and, therefore impacts the failover time, which in return affects the overall recovery point objective and recovery time objective (RPO/RTO.)

-To prove the point, let’s look at a record from a database that is configured in an AlwaysOn Availability Group.
+To prove this, let’s look at a record from a database that is configured in an AlwaysOn Availability Group.
 Using the undocumented DBCC commands – DBCC IND and DBCC PAGE, we can take a look at a particular record inside a database.